Fidelity’s director of global macro is evaluating where Bitcoin (BTC) and Ethereum (ETH) stand after months of price capitulation.

 If ETH is where BTC was four years ago, then the analog below suggests that Ethereum could be close to a bottom.”

-Ethereum is trading sideways on the day with an asking price of $1,231.Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+Ethereum is trading sideways on the day with an asking price of $1,231.Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action